ajgarciarias10/ajgarciarias10/README.md

-# Hi there, I'm Antonio, take a coffe while your learn this👋
+# Hi there, I'm Antonio, take a coffe while you see my profile👋

 ## I'm Student and Developer!
 - 🎓 Computer Engineering Student